Eschatologue/CM_wiki/docs/class/sorcerer/index.md

 ### Spell Slots

 The Sorcerer table shows how many spell slots you have to cast your spells of level 1 and higher.
-To cast one of these spells, you must expend a slot of the spell’s level or higher.
+To cast one of these spells, you must expend a slot of the spell's level or higher.
 You regain all expended spell slots when you finish a Long Rest.

 ### Prepared Spells of Level 1+